-5. To make policy recommendations to the ICANN community and Board.
+To make policy recommendations to the ICANN community and Board.

-b.The SSAC’s chair and members shall be appointed by the Board.
+The SSAC’s chair and members shall be appointed by the Board.
 SSAC membership appointment shall be for a three-year term, commencing on 1 January and ending the second year thereafter on 31 December.
 The chair and members may be re-appointed, and there are no limits to the number of terms the chair or members may serve.
 The SSAC chair may provide recommendations to the Board regarding appointments to the SSAC.
 The SSAC chair shall stagger appointment recommendations so that approximately one-third (1/3) of the membership of the SSAC is considered for appointment or re-appointment each year.
-The Board shall also have to power to remove SSAC appointees as recommended by or in consultation with the SSAC.
-(Note: The first full term under this paragraph shall commence on 1 January 2011 and end on 31 December 2013.
-Prior to 1 January 2011, the SSAC shall be comprised as stated in the Bylaws as amended 25 June 2010, and the SSAC chair shall recommend the re-appointment of all current SSAC members to full or partial terms as appropriate to implement the provisions of this paragraph.)
+The Board shall also have the power to remove SSAC appointees as recommended by or in consultation with the SSAC.

-c.The SSAC shall annually appoint a non-voting liaison to the ICANN Board according to Section 9 of Article VI.3.
+The SSAC shall annually appoint a Liaison to the Board according to Section 7.9.

 Root Server System Advisory Committee

-a.The role of the Root Server System Advisory Committee (“RSSAC”) is to advise the ICANN community and Board on matters relating to the operation, administration, security, and integrity of the Internet’s Root Server System.
+The role of the Root Server System Advisory Committee (“Root Server System Advisory Committee” or “RSSAC”) is to advise the ICANN community and Board on matters relating to the operation, administration, security, and integrity of the Internet’s Root Server System.
 It shall have the following responsibilities:

-1. Communicate on matters relating to the operation of the Root Servers and their multiple instances with the Internet technical community and the ICANN community.
-The Committee shall gather and articulate requirements to offer to those engaged in technical revision of the protocols and best common practices related to the operation of DNS servers.
+Communicate on matters relating to the operation of the Root Servers and their multiple instances with the Internet technical community and the ICANN community.
+The RSSAC shall gather and articulate requirements to offer to those engaged in technical revision of the protocols and best common practices related to the operation of DNS servers.

-2. Communicate on matters relating to the administration of the Root Zone with those who have direct responsibility for that administration.
+Communicate on matters relating to the administration of the Root Zone with those who have direct responsibility for that administration.
 These matters include the processes and procedures for the production of the Root Zone File.